Equal Pay for Similar Work: Empirical appendix

-\subsubsection{Removing controls}
+\paragraph{Removing controls}

 The results from this specification are presented in column III (``No controls'') of the aforementioned tables.
-The sample of firms and workers used is the same as in our main analysis, but we remove the vector of firm-month levels controls $X_{jt}$ from \eqref{emp_eq1} and \eqref{emp_eq2}, and we remove the vector of worker-firm-month level controls $X_{ijt}$ from \eqref{emp_eq5} and \eqref{emp_eq6}.
+The sample of firms and workers used is the same as in our main analysis, but we remove the vector of firm-month level controls $X_{jt}$ from \eqref{emp_eq1} and \eqref{emp_eq2}, and we remove the vector of worker-firm-month level controls $X_{ijt}$ from \eqref{emp_eq5} and \eqref{emp_eq6}.
+Because this specification removes observable characteristics as covariariates, stability of the coefficient estimates of interest between this and our baseline specifications indicates that plausibly-related characteristics are not driving our results.
+Moreover, it suggests that accounting for other, similar observable characteristics that could be present in some hypothetical data set would not greatly affect our results.